Ask the Expert: “Will Lowering Cholesterol Cause Cataracts?”

 ECA Comprehensive Ophthalmologist and Cataract Surgeon

-There has been debate for several years that statins may increase the risk of cataract formation.
+There has been considerable debate for several years that statins may increase the risk of cataract formation.
 A recent study published last month (JAMA Ophthalmology online, Sept.
-2013) found that statin users were more likely develop cataracts when compared to those that didn’t take statins.
-So the debate continues.
+2013) found statin users to be more likely to develop cataracts when compared to those who didn’t take statins.
+The debate continues.

 One study (BMJ 2001;323:375, published 2001) even found that statins may promote eye health by lowering the risk for macular degeneration, a potentially blinding eye disease.

 Ask your doctors to help you weigh the risks and benefits of taking a statin.
 Lowering one’s risk for heart attack, stroke, and other potentially serious problems of the vascular system appear be of the utmost importance.
 If, indeed, statins increase cataract growth, the surgery for cataracts is generally safe and highly effective.